Putting It All Together (Technically)

 • DEBUG level logging for the query string that is passed through to the Solr server, and

-• Error level debugging for HTTP status 500 Internal Server Error (with stacktraces).
+• ERROR level debugging for HTTP status 500 Internal Server Error (with stacktraces).

 https://github.com/synapticloop/panl/blob/main/src/main/resources/log4j2.xml